Categories

 I get asked this question a lot: “What’s the best coffee machine for at home?”
 Just like: “What’s the best coffee to buy?”

-I understand why people ask it, though.
-They want a professional opinion.
-Unfortunately, it is not that easy.
-To be able to answer the question: “What is the best coffee machine to use at home?”, I would first need to know what kind of coffee you prefer?
+To answer the question: “What is the best coffee machine to use at home?”, I would first need to know what kind of coffee you prefer?
+In other words, the drink itself:

-• Black or milk-based coffees?
+• Black or milk-based coffee?

-• Espresso or filter?
+• Espresso or filter coffee?

-• Drip or pour-over, or submersion coffee?
+• Drip, pour-over or submersion coffee?

-To chose the best coffee machine for making coffee at home, you need to find your favorite style first.
-Then find the best machine.
-That said, I can give a couple of recommendations for good coffee machines for your home that make a great cup of coffee every single day as quick as you like.
+To choose the best coffee machine for making coffee at home, you need to find your favorite style next.
+Then find the best machine that suits that style.
+That said, I can give a couple of recommendations for good coffee machines for your home.
+These machines make a great cup of coffee every single day.

 Espresso machines

-Ensure that this is 53 – 57 mm, which is the industry standard.
+Ensure that this is 53 – 58 mm, which are the industry standards.
 It should hold 14 – 24 gr of ground coffee.
 Anything smaller will also work but it will be much harder to find parts, accessories and additional tools.
 And you will get more tools!
 LOL

 Fully automatic

 Don’t get a fully automatic machine!
 Ever!
+Seriously.

-My biggest complaint is that they grind the beans for you and they will never chose a great grinder because that will make the machine too expensive.
-Always get a separate grinder, it will last you 10 years.
+My biggest complaint about fully automatic espresso machines is that they grind the beans for you without any useful form of manual adjustments.
+The manufacturer will never include a great grinder.
+That would make the machine too expensive.
+Always get a separate grinder, it will last you at least 10 years.

 These automatic machines focus on convenience, speed and not flavor.
-So in my opinion this is always a set back that I cannot except.
+So in my opinion, this is always a setback that I can’t except.

-If you can, then go with either of these:
+If you prefer speed and ease over flavor, then choose either of these:

-Sage and Breville are essentially the same Australian company with different brands for US/UK and Europe
+Sage and Breville are essentially the same Australian company with different brands for Europe and US/UK (resp.)

 Wikipedia

-The difference between the two fully automatic espresso makers is that with the Pro version, you get to tamp the coffee yourself.
-The Impress version has a built-in tamper and will do it for you. ยฏ\_(ใƒ„)_/ยฏ
+The Pro version lets you tamp the coffee yourself.
+The Impress version has a built-in tamper and will do it for you. ¯\_(ツ)_/¯ Since tamping affects taste much, I prefer to do it myself.

-I don’t like a Jura, it’s too limited and maintenance is expensive.
+I personally don’t like a Jura machine.
+Although it’s pretty, it’s too limited and maintenance is expensive.
+Sorry Jura.

 Semi automatic

-These machines are more my style because they automate some of the actions but not all and give you more control over the espresso that’s brewed.
+These machines are more my style.
+They automate some of the actions but not all.
+This gives you more control over the espresso that’s brewed.
 Note that a great espresso maker will cost at least 1250-1500 Euro/Dollars because of the quality of the parts and build.
 That does not include a grinder!

-Your biggest choice depends on how you drink your coffee: black or white.
-If you prefer an espresso (or long black or americano) then your life is easy and you can chose a single boiler machine.
+If you prefer black coffee (an espresso, long black or americano), your life is easy: choose a single boiler machine.
 They’re a lot cheaper.

-Do you (or your partner) prefer white coffees then you’ll need to think about how many cappuccinos or lattes you will make.
+Do you (or your partner) prefer white coffees?
+Think about how many cappuccinos or lattes you will make?
 For one or two each time, it’s fine to get a single boiler machines as well.
-If you drink more coffees, say for dinner parties, then you should opt for a dual boiler machine.
-That way, you can start frothing the milk while the espresso is still brewing.
+First froth your milk then brew the espressos!
+If you drink more coffee daily or host regular dinner parties, then you should opt for a dual boiler machine.
+That way, you can start frothing the milk while the espressos are still brewing.

 La Pavoni stradivari lever machine